Care For Your Child’s Teeth & Gums – A Healthy Diet Means Healthy Teeth

-We recommend enough variety and healthier options for your children’s diet.
-You should avoid as much sugar as possible, especially for snacks that can lead to cavities.
+We recommend having a variety of options and healthy options for your children’s diet.
+You should try to avoid as much sugar as possible for snacks.

-Brush your child’s teeth after every meal to continue preventing tooth decay.
-Avoid constant snacking, and go for nutritious foods.
-Vegetables, low sugary treats, and low-fat yogurt and cheese are always healthy options for your little one.
+Brush your child’s teeth after every meal or at least twice a day to continue preventing tooth decay.
+Avoid constant snacking, and choose nutritious foods.
+Vegetables, low-sugar treats, and yogurt and cheese are always healthy options for your little one.

 How Do I Prevent Cavities?